boomcamp/WP1-Simple-Blog-Site/README.md

 # Web Blog

-For your first CMS project you will create a simple [bloging](https://wordpress.org/support/article/introduction-to-blogging/) site that display these various categories
+For your first CMS project you will need to create a simple [bloging](https://wordpress.org/support/article/introduction-to-blogging/) site that display the folowing categories

 * A blog name and description